Integer Frames: Combining Frames

 It is a well-known result that $N \times N$ Hadamard matrices can only exist when $N = 1,2,4K$, where $K \geq 1$.
 However, the existence of a Hadamard matrix of size $4K$ is not yet known for all values of $K$ and the formal statement that they do exist is called the Hadamard conjecture.
 This conjecture is over a century old and has proven itself to be one of the most difficult problems in mathematics.

 A large number of Hadamard matrices are known to exist.
 The conjecture has been proven for all $4K \leq 664$ and there are only 13 cases that have not yet been shown for $4K \leq 2000$ \cite{dokovic_had}.
 Moreover, Theorem \ref{bighadthm} gives large classes of ENTIFs, found from Hadamard matrices, for all of these dimensions.
+Theorem \ref{bighadthm} along with the fact that Hadamard matrices are a well studied topic of research, which have yet to be classified, illustrates why classifying ENTIFs are similarly complicated.
 See \cite{szollosi_had} for an in-depth discussion on Hadamard matrices.